Lismore lighthouse was built in 1833 by Robert Stevenson and was automated in 1965.

-Mr Robert Selkirk, a lineal descendant of Alexander Selkirk, was the first Principal Lightkeeper at Lismore and had been in the service since 1808.
-Lismore was a Rock Station relieved fortnightly so that the men (4 in all) had 6 weeks on the rock followed by two weeks ashore with their families.
-The provisions and other light stores were brought by a boatman permanently attached to the Station who also did reliefs.
+Mr Robert Selkirk, a lineal descendant of Alexander Selkirk, was the first Principal Lightkeeper at Lismore.
+He had been in the service since 1808.
+As Lismore was a Rock Station, it was relieved fortnightly so the four Keepers had six weeks on the rock followed by two weeks ashore with their families.
+Provisions and other light stores were brought by a boatman permanently attached to the Station who also did reliefs.

-In 1910 most of the Boards lights were changed to dioptric but Lismore and Fidra were left as the only remaining purely catoptric lights in the service.
+In 1910 most of the NLB lights were changed to dioptric but Lismore and Fidra were left as the only remaining purely catoptric lights in the service.

-The war years provided extra work for the lightkeepers.
-In 1940 two lightkeepers at Lismore, under most difficult conditions, rescued two airmen clinging to a piece of wreckage in the sea.
+The war years provided extra work for the Lightkeepers and in 1940 two Keepers at Lismore rescued, under very difficult conditions, two airmen who were clinging to a piece of wreckage in the sea.

-June 1965 saw the biggest change at Lismore when it was converted to Automatic operation at an estimated cost of £10,000.
-Upwards of eleven tons of building material had to be transport from Oban by the MV FINGAL.
+In June 1965 the lighthouse was converted to automatic operation at an estimated cost of £10,000.
+More than 11 tons of building material was transported from Oban by MV FINGAL.
 The lightkeepers were then withdrawn.

 It should be noted that at some sites the Northern Lighthouse Board have sold redundant buildings within the lighthouse complex and are not responsible for the maintenance of these buildings.